HenrikSamuelsson/c-how-to-program-8th-global/README.md

 ## About the Book

 The book is written by Paul Deitel and Harvey Deitel and have been published in multiple different editions.
-The content in this repository is based on the followig edition:
+The content in this repository is based on the following edition:

-Title: C How to Prgoram, Global edition, 8th Edition
+Title: C How to Program, Global edition, 8th Edition
 Publisher: Pearson
 Publication year: 2016
 ISBN-13: 978-1-292-11097-4